Year in Review: A Challenging but Positive Year, and the Future’s Bright

 AERALIS’ jet aircraft’s first Advanced Jet Trainer flight is planned for 2025.

-Stirling Dynamics has been awarded a new contract from Wheeltug to deliver a new nose wheel design for the Boeing 737NG family of aircraft, which...
+Stirling Dynamics has been awarded a new contract from Turkish Aerospace Industries (TAI) to provide technical assistance in the areas of loads and...